- Safety Requirements

 - Fume hood - Always make sure the fume hood is operational before use.
 Open the sash to proper height when operating a procedure.
 Avoid opening the sash too high, which may reduce the effectiveness of air flow.
 Avoid over accumulation of items in the fume hood that may obstruct the air flow.
 Lower the sash when the operation is complete.

 - Emergency exit - Exits and aisles must not be obstructed by equipment, chairs, supplies, or trash.
 Doors to the laboratory must be kept closed, exit doors must not be blocked, locked, or obstructed in any way to inhibit egress.

 - Glassware - Glassware must be cleaned after completion of the experiment.
 Large pieces of broken glass must be placed in the broken glass containers designated for large pieces of broken glass.

-- Chemical spills - You must know the location of spill clean up material in your laboratory.
+- Chemical spills - You must know the location of spill clean-up material in your laboratory.
 You must know the Spill Prevention and Response procedure for your laboratory.

-- House keeping - Good housekeeping is an essential aspect of laboratory safety.
+- Housekeeping - Good housekeeping is an essential aspect of laboratory safety.
 The work area must be cleaned up at the end of each procedure and prior to the start of a new procedure.

 Teaching Labs - Students enrolled in laboratory courses in the Department of Chemistry & Biochemistry, as well as the teaching assistants assigned to these courses, are required to follow the general safety requirements listed above as well as any course specific guidelines and required documentation.

-Reaserch Labs - Anyone working in a research laboratory in the Department of Chemistry & Biochemistry is required to pass the USU laboratory safety training (initial) prior to beginning work in the laboratory.
+Research Labs - Anyone working in a research laboratory in the Department of Chemistry & Biochemistry is required to pass the USU laboratory safety training (initial) prior to beginning work in the laboratory.
 All are required to follow the general safety requirements listed above as well as any laboratory specific guidelines and required documentation.

 Consult the link above for: